Documentary Production

 How long should a documentary style film be for a website or social media?

-For most documentary production aimed at a website, 2 to 5 minutes is a strong place to start.
-It’s long enough to feel real, but short enough that people will actually finish it.
-For social, it’s often better to create a tighter version, sometimes 30 to 90 seconds, then let the longer film live on your site or in a pinned post.
+For most website use, 2 to 5 minutes is a strong place to start.
+It’s long enough to feel real, but short enough that people will finish it.

 Can you help us find the story, even if we’re not sure what to say yet?